glpaparelli/competitive-programming/notes/cp-notes.md

 The difference between the smaller height and the height of the current element is the amount of water that can be stored in this array element.
 ## 2.2 - Smart Solution: Precomputation, O(n)
 **The point is to think locally, not globally.**
-**We can compute the left and right leaders.**
+**We compute the left and right leaders.**

-An element of array is a **right leader** if it is greater than or equal to all the elements to its right side.
+An element of an array is a **right leader** if it is greater than or equal to all the elements to its right side.
 The rightmost element is always a leader.
+**Left leaders are analogous.**

 Given the array $h$ of heights, we use two arrays to store the right and left leaders:
 $$